Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 Either way does the job, but we introducing coupling.
 And if we decide to refactor it, we have to change every caller.

-There\'s a better solution: a phone book.
+There's a better solution: a phone book.

 People that need to get in touch with us can look us up by name and get our current address.
 When we move, we tell the phone company.
 They update the book, and everyone gets the new address.
-We don\'t need our own address at all.
+We don't need our own address at all.

 This is the Service locator pattern: it decouples code that needs a